CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/batch-control-general-settings.md

 ## Item Groups Settings

-If the Inherit from General Settings checkbox are unchecked, settings on this level are applied only to a specific Item Group.
+If the Inherit from General Settings checkbox is unchecked, the settings defined at this level will apply only to the specific item group.
+This allows for more granular control over batch management within different product categories.

 :::info Path
     Administration → Setup → Inventory → Item Groups